cbev0x/cbev0x.github.io/_posts/2026-02-25-Masterpiece.md

 published: true
 ---

+This is vulnerable machine was a side project of mine that also served as great practice for Python, web exploitation, and Linux privilege escalation techniques as I went about studying those areas.
+Hopefully it will be accepted and y'all will get to hack it as well.

 ## Overview

 This box simulates a curated online gallery where players explore a collection of artworks.
 The primary objective is to uncover hidden secrets and escalate privileges, ultimately retrieving both the user and root flags.
 The environment is built on Ubuntu, with a Flask web application, MySQL, Nginx, and a few custom binaries designed to hopefully create semi-realistic privilege escalation paths.